-9.2.10 Read Data (03h)
+9.2.6 Read Data (03h)

 The Read Data instruction enables one or more consecutive data Bytes to be read from memory.
-The instruction is initiated by driving the /CS pin low and then shifting the instruction code "03h" and the 24/32-bit address (A23/A31-A0) to the SI pin.
+The sequence of Read Data instruction is demonstrated in Figure 9-10.
+The instruction is initiated by driving the /CS pin low and then shifting the instruction code "03h" and the 24-bit address (A23-A0) to the SI pin.
 The code and address bits are latched at the rising edge of the CLK pin.
 Subsequent to receipt of the address, the data Byte of the addressed memory location will be shifted out of the SO pin first with the most significant bit (MSB) on the falling edge of CLK.
 After each Byte of data has been shifted out, the address is automatically incremented to the next higher address, resulting in a continuous flow of data.
 This means that the entire memory can be accessed with a single instruction as long as the clock remains active.
 Ultimately, the instruction is done by driving /CS high.
 If a Read Data instruction is sent in the middle of an Erase, Program or Write cycle (BUSY=1), the instruction is ignored and has no effect on the current cycle.
 The Read Data instruction allows clock rates from D.C. to a maximum of fR (as indicated by the Electrical Characteristics of AC).